xuanbach0212/predictum/SUBMISSION.md

 ## What it does

-A real-time prediction market platform where users can:
+Predictum is a real-time prediction market platform where users can:

-- Browse 6 demo markets (NBA, Premier League, crypto prices) with live odds
+- Browse live markets (Sports, Crypto, Binary events) with dynamic odds sorted by end time
 - Place YES/NO bets with instant confirmation and real-time payout preview
-- Track all active positions with profit/loss calculations
+- Track all active positions with profit/loss calculations in a dedicated dashboard
-- Claim winnings after markets resolve
+- Claim winnings automatically after markets resolve
 - Connect via email, MetaMask, or Google (Privy wallet integration)

-The platform uses an AMM algorithm to calculate fair odds based on betting pool ratios.
-All markets update in real-time as users place bets.
+The platform features:
+- **Automated Oracle**: Creates new markets every 30 seconds from 35+ realistic templates
+- **Auto-Resolution**: Resolves expired markets every 5 minutes with random outcomes (demo)
+- **PostgreSQL Persistence**: All bets and markets are stored in a relational database
+- **Hybrid Architecture**: PostgreSQL for fast reads, optional Linera sync for on-chain verification
+- **AMM Algorithm**: Dynamic odds calculation based on betting pool ratios

 ## The problem it solves